khulnasoft/ml-station/README.md

 > _**Requirements**: [Docker](https://docs.docker.com/get-docker/) and [Act](https://github.com/nektos/act#installation) are required to be installed on your machine to execute the build process._

-To simplify the process of building this project from scratch, we provide build-scripts - based on [universal-build](https://github.com/khulnasoft/universal-build) - that run all necessary steps (build, test, and release) within a containerized environment.
+To simplify the process of building this project from scratch, we provide build-scripts - based on [ml-buildkit](https://github.com/khulnasoft/ml-buildkit) - that run all necessary steps (build, test, and release) within a containerized environment.
 To build and test your changes, execute the following command in the project root folder:

 ```bash
 act -b -j build
 ```

-Under the hood it uses the build.py files in this repo based on the [universal-build library](https://github.com/khulnasoft/universal-build).
+Under the hood it uses the build.py files in this repo based on the [ml-buildkit library](https://github.com/khulnasoft/ml-buildkit).
 So, if you want to build it locally, you can also execute this command in the project root folder to build the docker container:

 ```bash
 python build.py --make